M1917 revolver: M1937

-In 1937, Brazil ordered 25,000 Smith & Wesson M1917s for its military, where they are no longer in service.
+In 1937, Brazil ordered 25,000 Smith & Wesson M1917s for its military, but they are no longer in service.
 They can be identified by the large Brazilian crest stamped on their sideplates and are sometimes referred to as the M1937, the Modelo 1937, or the Brazilian-contract M1917.
 They have altered rear sights, a "Made in U.S.A." stamp on the left sideplate, and most were fitted with commercial-style checkered grips (though some utilized smooth grips left over from the United States contract).
 These Modelo 1937 revolvers were shipped to Brazil until 1946, and some surplus batches have been re-imported back into the U.S. for commercial sale since then.